-You will need to protect your self-esteem from his critical nature and find a safe place with your close friends and family.
+You will need to protect your self-esteem from his critical nature and negative comments and find a safe place with your close friends and family.

-If you are currently having to deal with a husband that is moody and criticizes everything that you do, life can be very tough and you may be desperate to leave him but not in a position to do so.
+If you are currently having to deal with a husband who is moody and criticizes everything that you do, life can be very tough, and you may be desperate to leave him but not in a position to do so.

 Let’s take a closer look at different ways you can approach this problem that will have a positive impact on your family and home life.